-- i) After formal admission to NSCAD, all students who are experiencing diagnosed learning disabilities, and who wish NSCAD University to provide accommodation for these disabilities, must contact the Disability Resource Facilitator (DRF) no later than the first two weeks of classes in Fall and Winter semesters and the first week of classes in Summer semesters. - ii) A student must bring a copy of a professional psychoeducational assessment ("assessment") of the learning disability they are experiencing to their first appointment with either the DRF.
-This assessment must be less than five years old. - iii) A student unable or unwilling to undertake a recent assessment, but who still wishes to request accommodations must prepare a letter indicating the reason for the lack of a recent assessment.
-The student must bring this letter and any previous professional assessments to their first appointment with the DRF.
+1. After formal admission to the University, all students who have professionally diagnosed learning disabilities, and who wish the University to provide accommodation of these disabilities, must contact the Coordinator of Financial Aid and Student Counselling ("Coordinator") or the Disability Resource Facilitator (DRF).

+- 2. The initial contact with the Coordinator or DRF should take place prior to the beginning of classes, but no later than the first two weeks of classes in Fall and Winter semesters and the first week of classes in Summer semesters. - 3.
+A student must set up an appointment with the Coordinator or DRF to discuss her/his requests for accommodations. - 4.
+A student must take a copy of a recent professional psycho-educational assessment ("assessment") of their learning disability to her/his first appointment with either the Coordinator or DRF. - 5.
+"Recent" for the purpose of this policy is defined as an assessment that is three years old or less.
+A student without a recent assessment who wants to request accommodation of her/his disabilities must arrange to have an assessment of her/his disabilities done at her/his own cost.
+A pre-assessment of disabilities can be provided by the Disabilities Counsellor at Dalhousie University.
+A list of local contacts where an assessment can be completed is available through NSCAD or Dalhousie. - 6.
+A student unable or unwilling to undertake a recent assessment, but who still wishes to request accommodations must prepare a letter indicating the reason for the lack of a recent assessment.
+The student must bring this letter and any previous professional assessments to her/his first appointment with either the Coordinator or DRF.
 At this point, the need for a recent assessment will be considered based on the circumstances and other supporting documentation of the individual student.

-- iv) The student will then work with the DRF to prepare a "letter of accommodation" for each of the student's course instructors as applicable.
-This letter will list accommodation requests based on both the suggestions for accommodation in the psycho educational assessments and the student's and DRF's suggestions.
-At this time, the DRF will also provide a "letter of agreement" for each of the student's course instructors.
-The "letter of agreement" lists the requested accommodation and provides spaces for the instructor and student to sign their agreement to the accommodation. - v) Students are responsible for taking a "letter of accommodation" and a "letter of agreement" to each course instructor.
+- 7. The student will then work with the Coordinator or DRF to prepare a 'letter of accommodation' for each of the student's course instructors as applicable.
+This letter will list accommodation requests based on both the suggestions for accommodation in the psycheducational assessments and the student's and Coordinator's/DRF's suggestions.
+At this time, the Coordinator/DRF will also provide a 'letter of agreement' for each of the student's course instructors (see attached 'letter of agreement').
+The 'letter of agreement' lists the requested accommodations and provides spaces for the instructor and student to sign in agreement to these accommodations. - 8.
+Students are responsible for taking a 'letter of accommodation' and a 'letter of agreement' to each course instructor.
 This should be done within the first two weeks of classes.

-An instructor may refuse accommodation if they believe that such accommodation will prevent the student from working within the academic standards of the course
+If a student cannot obtain the 'accommodation letter' and 'letter of agreement' within the first two weeks of class, s/he should still meet with their instructors within the first two weeks of classes, discuss her/his requests and return as soon as possible with her/his letter and forms. - 9.
+An instructor may refuse accommodations if s/he believes that such accommodations will prevent the student from working within the academic standards of the course - 10.
+Accommodations are not the only type of assistance offered to students with disabilities.Other types of support available through NSCAD include: - a) Training on assistive technology software and information on the location of assistive technology computers on NSCAD's campus.